tholian-network/firewall/README.md

 - `guard_openwrt` which includes the [ebpf module](/source/adapters/mitigations/ebpf).

-There are also build tags which will fallback to `iptables` and `hosts` usage, due to lack of support for Linux's eBPF on those systems:
+There are also build tags which will fallback to `iptables` and `hosts` usage, due to lack of support for Linux's eBPF API on those operating systems:

 - `guard_freebsd`
 - `guard_netbsd`